 Penalty or Dive

 People say Berbatov dived from the Daniel Agger challenge and when I say people it’s mostly Liverpool fans.
 To me, a dive is when the defender makes no connection or close to minimum contact with the attacker.
-If the defender makes contact and the attacker can stay on his feet but chooses to go down, I wouldn’t class it as a dive and as we know if you don’t go down the chances of getting a penalty is very slim.
+If the defender makes contact and the attacker can stay on his feet but chooses to go down, I wouldn’t class it as a dive.
+Because the thing is, if you don’t go down the chances of getting a penalty is very slim.
 Manchester United on this day - Ryan Giggs seal 1-0 over Liverpool Click To Tweet

 Was it a red card?